prezi/pride/README.md

 Pride
 =====

-Pride is a tool to help you manage local development of large, modular applications built with Gradle.
+Pride is a tool to help you manage the local development of large, modular applications built with Gradle.
 It consists of a command-line tool to manage your prides of modules, and a Gradle plugin to add some extra functionality to the Gradle projects.

 [![Build Status](https://travis-ci.org/prezi/pride.svg?branch=master)](https://travis-ci.org/prezi/pride)